-History of New Orleans
+History and Culture of New Orleans

 The culture of New Orleans is rich and varied, with world influences that range from Native American to French to Spanish to African.
 This blend of cultures is reflected in the city’s architecture, music, cuisine, festivals, traditions, and ghost stories!

-Fun Places to visit in New Orleans
+Exciting Places to Tour in New Orleans

 - New Orleans has two fabulous animal attractions: The Audubon Zoo and The Aquarium of the Americas.
 Both offer many things to do while you learn about animals from all over the world.

 - Mardi Gras World is a fun way to connect with New Orleans culture.
 You can know more about one of America’s most famous holidays and have hours of entertainment.